Anything.com Review: Autonomous Vibe Coding for Web + Mobile

 The platform doesn't lock you into a single AI model.
 Instead, it routes different parts of your build to different models:

-- GPT-4o for general code generation and UI components
+- GPT-5 for general code generation and UI components

-You don't choose which model handles what — the platform decides based on task type.
+You don't choose which model handles what: the platform decides based on task type.
 This means you get the strengths of multiple models without managing API keys or switching between providers.
+Frontier model access is gated to the Max tier; Free and Pro use the standard model pool.

 Native Mobile as a First-Class Output